 Penny stocks are subject to large price swings.
 That volatility makes them appealing to speculative traders.
 Ridgewood investors who are not speculative traders, however, should be wary.

 Penny stocks are also frequently illiquid; investors may not be able to sell their shares since the demand to purchase the shares may be lacking.
 This is another reason investors may want to avoid these investments.

 Elderly Ridgewood investors, and their friends and family, should be aware of the existence of the abuse of elderly customers.
 Securities industry authorities have recently implemented various rules in an effort to eliminate the abuse of elderly investors.
 Unfortunately, such reprehensible conduct continues to occur.
 See here, here, here and here.
 Senior citizen investors may not appreciate the risks entailed in investments presented to them by unscrupulous financial advisors.
 They may have difficulty following the activity reflected on their account statements.
 If you are an elderly Ridgewood investor, or a relative of one, and have concerns regarding your brokerage or retirement account you should consult the experienced securities fraud lawyers at Lubiner, Schmidt & Palumbo.

-Ridgewood investors who have incurred investment losses, or question whether their brokerage and/or retirement accounts have been properly handled, should contact the experienced securities fraud attorneys at Lubiner, Schmidt & Palumbo for a free consultation.
+Ridgewood investors who have incurred investment losses, or question whether their brokerage and/or retirement accounts have been properly handled, should contact the experienced securities fraud attorneys at Lubiner, Schmidt & Palumbo for a consultation.